Skip to main content

-Upon locating the French soldiers encamped for the evening, Washington quickly devised and executed a plan for an attack on all sides, leaving by his accounts, ten dead with twenty-one prisoners.2 To this day disputes exist over the nature of the French forces, with it being unclear if they were simply on a diplomatic mission to deliver a message, or spies and soldiers with intent of attacking British forces.
-Among the dead was the leader of the French party, Ensign Joseph Coulon de Jumonville.3
+When Washington located the French soldiers encamped for the evening, they fired upon him.
+Washington quickly devised and executed a plan for an attack on all sides, leaving by his accounts, ten French soldiers dead and taking twenty-one prisoners.2 Given the nature of Washington’s mission, an attack of this nature was controversial.
+Washington argued that the secretive nature of French forces indicated they were acting in a military capacity, and not a diplomatic one, Washington reporting that he and the other officers, “believe[sic] firmly that they were sent as spys rather than any thing else.”3 Among the dead was the leader of the French party, Ensign Joseph Coulon de Jumonville.

 Reconstruction of Fort Necessity.
 MVLA.